YoobeeWebTutors/javascript-manual/12-strings.md

 Note that we can provide a negative startIndex.
 This will count back from the end of the string.

-We can something pretty neat with a loop:
+We can use in a loop to do something pretty neat:

 ```js
 var name = "Aperture";
 for (var i = 0; i < name.length; i += 1) {
   console.log(name.substr(i, 3));
 }
 ```

 Output:

 ```
 Ape
 per